Goodbye Summer, Goodbye Jesus?

 "As the deer pants for streams of water, so my soul pants for you, my God."
 (Psalm 42:1)

-We are so much more than physical beings, fasting reminds us of our one true desire - Jesus Christ.
-If you find fasting overwhelming, speak to your family or somebody experienced from your church before deciding whether to go ahead - or do it with friends for support.
-Prayer + fasting = a powerful combination!
+We are so much more than physical beings.
+Fasting reminds us of our one true desire - Jesus Christ.
+If you find fasting overwhelming, speak to your family or somebody from your church, or do it with friends for support.
+Take the time to pray before, during and after about your experience.

 6. Love others